Guide to Buying a French Gîte

 Gîte d’Etape

 This is more like a hostel, providing basic overnight accommodation to hikers and cyclists on long-distance trails.
-This type of overnight accommodation can be very basic in every way, so it’s important to be prepared mentally and have the appropriate equipment and your must-have personal items.
+This type of overnight accommodation can be very basic in every way, so it’s essential to be mentally prepared and have the necessary equipment and your must-have personal items.

 Gîte Equestre